ethereumproject/volunteer/README.md

 As we more people volunteer we can shift our focus, begin to close issues shared by both ourselves and the upstream developers.
 In my opinion, we should first start with restoration and access to the original/classic Ethereum network and move to a focus on security oriented updates while the growing developer community discusses and builds a roadmap for future updates to the system and which clients and projects we should support with community development.

 ## Projects
-A wide variety of projects need assistance, and support for languages not yet supported is also appreciated.
+A wide variety of projects need assistance, regardless of your experience, if you are interested, you should volunteer.
+A diversity of perspectives is important and anything you don't yet know, you can learn over time.

 **Ethereum Classic Clients**
 go-ethereum is currently restored and under active development, other clients are in the restoration process or require volunteers to contribute to their restoration.